typelevel/cats-effect/docs/typeclasses.md

 ## `Concurrent`

-This typeclass extends `Spawn` with the capability to allocate concurrent state in the form of `Ref` and `Deferred` and to perform various operations which require the allocation of concurrent state, including `memoize` and `parTraverseN`.
+This typeclass extends `Spawn` with the capability to allocate concurrent state in the form of [Ref](datatypes/ref.md) and [Deferred](datatypes/deferred.md) and to perform various operations which require the allocation of concurrent state, including `memoize` and `parTraverseN`.

-### `Ref`

-TODO copy doc from CE2?
-Or link to separate docs?

-### `Deferred`

-TODO  copy doc from CE2?
-Or link to separate docs?

 ### Memoization